kennySexe/mini-ai-pipeline/README.md

 ### 3.1 Naïve Baseline

 **Method description**
-I implemented a simple **Keyword Counting heuristic**.
-The algorithm maintains two short lists of common positive and negative sentiment words.
-It counts the occurrences of words from both lists in a review.
-If the count of positive keywords is greater than or equal to the negative count, the prediction is **Positive (1)**; otherwise, it is **Negative (0)**.
+I implemented a keyword counting heuristic algorithm.
+Two word lists were defined: a positive list (e.g., good, great, love, best) and a negative list (e.g., bad, terrible, boring, worst).
+I counted the frequency of these words in the original data.
+If the count of positive words count(positive-words) greater or equal the count of negative words  count(negative-words), the prediction is positive; otherwise, it is negative.

 **Why naïve**
-This method treats text as a *bag of words*, completely ignoring grammatical structure, word order, and context (such as negation or sarcasm).
+This approach is considered na¨ıve because it treats the text as a ”bag of words” without understanding syntax or context.
+It completely ignores word order and grammar.

 **Likely failure modes**
-Failure is highly likely in cases of explicit negation (e.g., *"not good"*) or when the review expresses sentiment implicitly without using predefined keywords.
+This program may produce incorrect results due to ambiguous ex- pressions. (e.g., ”not bad” is counted as negative due to the word ”bad”).
+Failure may also occur if keywords cannot be identified.

 ---

 ### 3.2 AI Pipeline

 **Models used**
-I used the pre-trained **DistilBERT** model, specifically the `distilbert-base-uncased-finetuned-sst-2-english` checkpoint from the Hugging Face library.
+I used the DistilBERT model, specifically the distilbert-base-uncased-finetuned-sst-2-english checkpoint from Hugging Face.

 **Pipeline stages**

-1. **Preprocessing:** Input text is processed by the DistilBERT tokenizer, which converts raw text into numerical tokens and attention masks.
-Sequences longer than 512 tokens are truncated.
+1. **Preprocessing:** The input text is tokenized using the DistilBERT tokenizer (512 tokens).
-2. **Inference:** The tokenized input is passed through the pre-trained DistilBERT Transformer model.
+2. **Inference:** The input is passed through the pre-trained Transformer model to obtain logits.
-3. **Decision:** Output logits are used to determine the final class by selecting the label (Positive or Negative) with the highest probability.
+3. **Decision:** A softmax function is applied, and the label with the highest probability score is selected as the prediction.

 **Design choices and justification**
-DistilBERT was chosen because it is a lightweight and efficient distilled Transformer model.
-Using the SST-2 fine-tuned version provides strong performance on sentiment analysis tasks with minimal computational overhead, making it well-suited for a small-scale project focused on transfer learning.
+I chose DistilBERT to my model, it is lightweight and fast, making it suitable for a mini-project on limited compute.
+I selected the sst-2 finetuned version because SST-2 is a sentiment analysis dataset similar to IMDB, allowing for high performance without training.

 ---